Stringy Corrections to Heterotic SU(3)-Geometry: Introduction

 We will apply the BdR algebra at order $\ap^2$ to the spacetime $\IR^{3,1}\times X$ and calculate the geometric constraints on the compact six-manifold $X$.
-We demand that there is a smooth $\ap\to 0$ limit.
+We demand that there is a smooth $\ap\to 0$ limit; this is required by the sigma model description of the theory.
 Concretely this means geometric quantites cannot degenerate.\footnote{This precludes the torsional $T^2\to K3$ examples, whose metric degenerates in this limit.
 A corresponding non-linear sigma model in the $\ap\to0$ effectively decouples fields describing the torus from the rest of the geometry.
 This is problematic with, for example, cancelling the Weyl anomaly as the geometry becomes effectively $8$-dimensional.
 The infrared limit and meaning of the sigma model in this case is obscure, at best.} We show the supersymmetry algebra implies $H=\cO(\ap)$ and $\dd \Phi = \cO(\ap)$ and so the geometry is underpinned by a Calabi-Yau manifold.
-This does not mean the metric is \K, however, instead the $\ap, \ap^2, \cdots$ corrections generate torsion terms so that the \K form is no longer closed.
-Indeed, the first order in $\ap$ correction was studied by Hull \citeH and Strominger \citeS.
+This does not mean the metric is \K, as the $\ap, \ap^2, \cdots$ corrections generate torsion terms so that the \K form is no longer closed.
+Indeed, the non-K\"ahler corrections at first order in $\ap$ were studied by Hull \citeH and Strominger \citeS.

 The algebra of \citeBdR requires $X$ admit a global non-vanishing spinor $\eta$ annhilated by a covariant derivative $\nabla^\Bi \eta = 0$ where $\nabla^\Bi$ has some torsion $T$.
 This implies the manifold has $SU(3)$ holonomy with respect to $\nabla^\Bi$ and there are globally well-defined spinor bilinears: a $3$-form $\O$ and an almost complex structure $J$ with $\nabla^\Bi J = 0$.
 That $J$ is covariantly constant does not imply automatically the manifold is complex.
-In \citeS, it is shown that, in a local frame that diagonalises the almost complex structure, the torsion satisfies
+In \citeS, it is shown that the torsion satisfies